florex/preprocessing/README.md

 # preprocessing
-This module transforms raw resumes into matrices or vectors for training
+This module transforms raw text resumes into matrices or vectors for training

 ============Folder structure==============

-This module contains main 2 sub-directories
+This module contains 2 main sub-directories
 - data
 - preprocessing